TEN-framework/TEN-Agent/README.md

 Of course, you are more than welcome to run our voice agent locally.
 We have a Docker image ready for you to build and run the agent on both macOS and Windows.

+#### Mac with Apple Silicon

 > [!NOTE]
-> You will need to uncheck "Use Rosetta for x86_64/amd64 emulation on apple silicon" option for Docker if you are on Apple Silicon Mac.
+> You will need to uncheck "Use Rosetta for x86_64/amd64 emulation on apple silicon" option for Docker if you are on Apple Silicon.
+The default is checked when fresh installing Docker.
 >
 > ![run_on_rosetta](https://github.com/rte-design/ASTRA.ai/assets/471561/6332341c-cd18-429f-af5e-dca65e675b1c)